6 Signs Of Uterine Prolapse

 2. Difficulties With Urination

-There are various issues related to going to the toilet when you have a uterine prolapse, but they depend on the degree as well as what other issues are in play.
+One of the most common signs of uterine prolapse, Dr. Killoran tells Bustle, is problems urinating.
+"Incontinence, urinary hesitancy, or incomplete bladder emptying which can lead to recurrent UTIs" may all be signs of a prolapse.
 Uterine prolapse is part of a general spectrum of problems called "pelvic organ prolapse," where any of the pelvic organs (uterus, bowel and bladder) protrude into the vagina.
 A purely uterine collapse may still cause urinary problems, like slow peeing or a feeling of pressure on the bladder.

 But the fact is that when one pelvic organ prolapses, it increases the likelihood that others follow, because it denotes weakness in the group of muscles holding things together in the pelvic area.
 And if you have both a uterine and a bladder prolapse (called a cystocele), you're likely to experience problems with urination and a big up-tick in the incidence of urinary tract infections.